Aiden-Peace300/c0723-code-solutions/node-process/node-process-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is a computer process?
-  A process is an instance of a program running in a computer
+  A process is an instance of a program running in a computer.

 - Roughly how many computer processes are running on your host operating system (Task Manager or Activity Monitor)?
   As of right now for me it is 172 but in general A whole lot!
 There is no correct amount of processes to aim for.